GMU-GGS-NSF-ABM-Research/Mobility-Trends/README.md

 This script is a naive approach to what `PCA.py` is attempting to do by describing the reduction in non-home-dwell-time by three simple values.
 A "pre-lockdown" period, "initial-lockdown" period, and a "post-lockdown" period are described for each county in the dataset and can be sampled and plotted or can be built upon.

-- `utils.py, aggregate_stay_at_home_data.py, and difference.py`
+- `utils.py`

-These are all essentially utilities that help with the analysis carried out above.
+These are all function that help to manipulate the datasets, wither through pre-processing or reading in the data for analysis.